viewjs/observable-array/README.md

 # Tower Collection

-Arrays that automatically update the UI.
+Arrays that automatically update your UI.

 ## Installation